mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 There is a single bug that increases the _score_ and as a consequence breaks the paragraph at the wrong position.
 But even otherwise the breaks don't seem to be perfect.

-This has to surely improved when used by an editor.
+This has to be surely improved when used by an editor.
 That is a task for the future.

  The first +         |
  first know+         |